High above Wan Chai, surrounded by tower blocks and gaudy townhouses, one of Hong Kong’s most remarkable mansions sits empty and idle.

 Back outside, thick moss grows on hillside retaining walls and muddy rainwater collects in the empty swimming pool.
 When the last visitor leaves and the gate is sealed shut, King Yin Lei returns to darkness, waiting for the next chapter of its life.

-King Yin Lei will be open to the public from October 21-22, 2017.
+King Yin Lei was open to the public from October 21-22, 2017.
+In 2018, the mansion will open its doors on June 23-24.
 Visitors must sign up for one of four 90 minute viewing sessions each day.
 For more information, click here.